MichaelCade/90DaysOfDevOps/Days/day83.md

 We saw a lot of Kibana over this section around Observability.
 But we have to also take some time to cover Grafana.
 But also they are not the same and they are not completely competing against each other.

 Kibana’s core feature is data querying and analysis.
 Using various methods, users can search the data indexed in Elasticsearch for specific events or strings within their data for root cause analysis and diagnostics.
-Based on these queries, users can use Kibana’s visualidation features which allow users to visualize data in a variety of different ways, using charts, tables, geographical maps and other types of visualizations.
+Based on these queries, users can use Kibana’s visualisation features which allow users to visualize data in a variety of different ways, using charts, tables, geographical maps and other types of visualizations.

 Grafana actually started as a fork of Kibana, Grafana had an aim to supply support for metrics aka monitoring, which at that time Kibana did not provide.